ClaudiaShu/DeformTime/readme.md

 ## Highlights

 We propose <span class="small-caps">DeformTime</span>, a novel MTS forecasting model that better captures inter- and intra-variate dependencies at different temporal granularities.
-It comprises two Deformable Attention Blocks (DAB) which allow the model to adaptively focus on more informative naighbouring information.
+It comprises two Deformable Attention Blocks (DAB) which allow the model to adaptively focus on more informative neighbouring attributes.
 The below figure shows how different dependencies are established:
 <!-- The  -->
 <!-- facilitate learning from adaptively transformed input across variables (V-DAB) and time (T-DAB) to establish inter- and intra- variable dependencies.
 Both benefits from deformed information as shown below: -->